Meet Darius Khaw

 • Emotionally Focused Individual Therapy (EFIT)

-• Emotionally Focused Therapy for Couples (in progress)
+• Emotionally Focused Therapy for Couples (EFCT)

 • Cognitive Behavioral Therapy (CBT)

-• Solution-Focused Brief Therapy (SFBT – supportive tool)
+• Solution-Focused Brief Therapy (SFBT)

 Focus Areas

-• Relationship concerns and attachment wounds
+• Relationship patterns and attachment healing

 ×